Crio-WFH/Chrome-extensions/Gif Downloader - Javascript/README.md

 - You Can donwload th root folder or fork it and clone to your local machine.
 - Sign Up on  [developers.giphy.com](https://developers.giphy.com/docs/sdk).
 - Then Click on Create an app.
-- After Enetering necessaery details generate an API KEY.
+- After Entering necessaery details generate an API KEY.
 - Place the generated API KEY in main.js file.
 - Then go to ``chrome://extensions`` or ``edge://extensions`` or ``brave://extensions`` depending on Chromium Browser.
 - Click load unpacked package and simply select the root folder.